 Discretionary Access Control systems (DAC) are usually better used for small premises or businesses with only one or two doors to be monitored.
 The owner holds all the responsibility for deciding who enters his home physically, but also digitally for offices.

 DAC is known to be the least restrictive access system as it allows a single individual all control over the property, belongings, and systems.
-A considerable drawback of DAC is that it gives the end-user some degree of control over the security level of your property as an access card or a passcode can easily be shared to other people.
+A considerable drawback of DAC is that it gives the end-user some degree of control over the security level of your property as an access card or a passcode can easily be shared with other people.

 Mandatory Access Control (MAC) is usually used for premises and businesses which require higher levels of security.
-The MAC classifies all its end-users into different categories or ranks and grants them access to certain areas, systems and information based on this level of clearance.
+The MAC classifies all its end-users into different categories or ranks and grants them access to certain areas, systems, and information based on this level of clearance.

 Most types of access control systems authorize entry to a building or system upon the presentation of a set of credentials.
 If the information presented matches those recorded in the system’s database, the end-user is granted access.
 Such credentials come in various forms based on your needs and preferences, as well as the level of security required.

 Access via the use of a security code is a commonly used method in homes and offices alike.
-The family member or employee is given a passcode to be entered in a security panel.
+The family member or employee is given a passcode to be entered into a security panel.
 If the panel recognizes the code, the person will be granted access.

 However, situations requiring higher levels of security sometimes pair the use of an access code with other systems to enhance the security levels as a code can be cracked or told to another person.

 Biometric authentication is a technique that grants or restricts access based on the recognition of biometric data such as fingerprint scanning.
 This security method is widely used nowadays as it allows the identification of the person requesting entry.
-While access cards and similar items can be lost or stolen, a biometric identification is singular to its bearer and cannot be easily counterfeited.
+While access cards and similar items can be lost or stolen, biometric identification is singular to its bearer and cannot be easily counterfeited.

 In cases requiring higher levels of security such as companies handling sensitive data or equipment, the use of facial and retinal scanning is also sometimes used along with additional measures such as voice recognition.